kkneomis/flask_guides/lesson01.md

 3. Run your application
 	* To run the application click the run button in the upper right hand corner:
+	* Alternatively, you can run the application from the terminal using the command: `python ./FlaskApp_01.py `

 4. View your Application
-	* Open Google Chrome and type in the URL http://localhost:5000 and hit enter.
+	* Open your browser and type in the URL http://localhost:5000 and hit enter.
 You should see this

 ![Running your first Flask Application](img/lesson01.png)